What can I recycle in my blue bin?

 Yes.
 Policy changes within the resource and recycling sector will significantly influence the Council's collection services and how materials are collected and processed in the future.
 This will include, but not be limited to, the Deposit Return Scheme for single-use drinks containers, Charter for Household Recycling, and Extended Producer Responsibility for Packaging Waste.

-The Council has committed to meeting the requirements of the Charter for Household Recycling and its associated Code of Practice which will require the collection of additional material streams within the Council's blue bin service.
+The Council has committed to meeting the requirements of the Charter for Household Recycling and its associated Code of Practice which will require the collection of additional material streams within the Council's blue bin service, including non-bottle plastic and cartons.
+An appraisal of options is currently under way (October 2021) to align the Council's recycling services to the aforementioned.

 What happens to my blue bin material once it has been collected?

-The material collected in the blue recycling bin will be taken to the council's Materials Recovery Facility at Blochairn for sorting.
-After processing it will be transported to our partners where it will be recycled.
+The material collected in the blue recycling bin is taken to the Council's Materials Recovery Facility at Blochairn for sorting.
+Via a process of mechanical and manual separation, the different material streams are transported to our re-processing partners for recycling.

 Where can I recycle other household materials I have?